 - You need to take advantage of other benefits – like retirement and voluntary programs – to make the most of open enrollment

-Open enrollment season is a critical period when you will make decisions that are essential to your health and wellness – personally and financially.
+Open enrollment season is a critical period when you will make decisions that are essential to your health and wellness—personally and financially.
 And it only comes around once per year.
-It’s a very small window for some very big decisions that will impact your life and your money for the next 12 months.
+So it’s a very small window for some very big decisions that will impact your life and your money for the next 12 months.

 Somewhere between 30% to 40% of overall employee compensation, on average, is made up of workplace benefits.
-This means one-third of your total compensation can be affected by the decisions you make during your open enrollment period.
+This means the decisions you make during your open enrollment period can affect one-third of your total compensation.
 With this kind of money on the line, you need a plan to help you make smart, informed decisions with your benefit elections.

 Let’s explore workplace benefits and why they are an essential piece of your overall financial plan.

-Workplace, or employee benefits, are simply non-wage forms of compensation – like offering health insurance and paying part of the premium.
-Your employer offers these benefits in addition to your regular pay – your base, bonus, and even stock compensation.
+Workplace, or employee benefits, are non-wage forms of compensation offering health insurance and paying part of the premium.
+Your employer offers these benefits in addition to your regular pay—your base, bonus, and even stock compensation.

 Whether you are starting a new job or making your annual elections, benefits are important for two main reasons.
 First, they have become a critical part of compensation packages as employers look to attract and retain the best talent.
-Second, benefits are a great way to get the insurance protection you need, to lower how much you pay in taxes, to save you thousands every year, and to help you prepare for retirement.
+Second, benefits are a great way to get the insurance protection you need, lower your taxes, save thousands every year, and help you prepare for retirement.